syyePhenomenol/HollowKnight.MapModS/README.md

 - New to MapModS for Rando 4:
     - Previewed items will appear as pins with a green border
+    - Persistent items will appear as pins with a cyan border and remain visible after being checked
     - Out-of-logic items will appear as pins with a red border

 - The Pause Menu UI has the following buttons: